jonas-diete/wakify/README.md

  # Our Team

 We are all Makers Bootcamp students and built this app as our final project.
 We had 2 weeks to develop this app and decide on our app's functionality.
-During our course we learnt Ruby, SQL, HTML, CSS, Javascript so learning ReactNative whilst creating an app was a rewarding learning curve and experience.
-To manage our tickets we used Trello and regularly has checkins and retros.
+During our course we learnt Ruby, SQL, HTML, CSS, Javascript so learning ReactNative whilst creating an app was a challenging but rewarding experience.
+To manage our tickets we used Trello and regularly had checkins and retros.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=itsmosho&show_icons=true&theme=transparent)